quanterall/HaskellMaterials/basics/extras/error-handling.md

 We can see here that our function should return one of two things:

-- A `Right` value, which is a `SessionStartResult`; this is the success case of this function
+- A `Right SessionStartResult`: the success case
-- A `Left` value, which is a `SessionStartError`; this is the failure case of this function
+- A `Left SessionStartError`: the failure case

 When we use this function we have to do the following if we want to move forward with using a potential success value: